-The notion of bridging is limited for a PCI bus attached cable modem, since the connection to a CPE is, for all intents and purposes, point-to-point and private.
-There is no other equipment on the PCI bus for the cable modem to perform bridging for, so this layer is reduced to some simple forwarding rules that resemble the behavior of a typical Ethernet NIC as follows.
+The notion of bridging is limited for a PCI bus attached cable modem, since the connection to a CPE is point-to-point and private.
+There is no other equipment on the PCI bus for the cable modem to perform bridging for, so this layer is reduced to some simple forwarding rules that resemble the behavior of a typical Ethernet NIC as follows:

 Forwarding of Ethernet frames between the modem and the CPE is as shown in Figure 3-9.

-Figure 3-9 CM-to-Mac Forwarding
+Figure 3-9 CM-to-MAC Forwarding